 The purchase offer.
 A short sale application will also most likely require that you include an offer from a potential purchaser.
 Lenders often insist that there be an offer on the table before they will consider a short sale, but not always.

-Most homeowners who complete a short sale will face a deficiency judgment, though a few states disallow deficiencies after short sales.
+Most homeowners who complete a short sale will face a deficiency judgment, though a few states disallow them after short sales.

 What is a deficiency?
-Since the sale price is “short” of the full debt amount in a short sale, the difference between the total debt and the sale price is the “deficiency.”
+Because the sale price is “short” of the full debt amount in a short sale, the difference between the total debt and the sale price is the “deficiency.”

 Example.
-Say you are approved by your lender to sell your property for $200,000, but you owe $250,000.
+Say your lender gives you permission to sell your property for $200,000, but you owe $250,000.
 The deficiency is $50,000.
 In many states, the lender can seek a personal judgment against you after the short sale to recover the deficiency amount.

 Anti-deficiency laws.
 While many states have enacted legislation that prohibits a deficiency judgment following a foreclosure, most states do not have a corresponding law that would prevent a deficiency judgment following a short sale.
-California is an example of a state that does have specific legislation prohibiting a deficiency judgment following a short sale, but most states have no such prohibition.
-(To find out the law in your state, visit our Deficiency After Foreclosure area.
-You can find articles on deficiencies after foreclosure, short sale, and deeds in lieu in all 50 states.)
+California is an example of a state that does, in fact, have specific legislation prohibiting a deficiency judgment following a short sale—but most states have no such prohibition.
+(To find out more about short sale anti-deficiency laws, see States That Prohibit Deficiency Judgments Following Short Sales.)

-Another option to avoid foreclosure is a deed in lieu of foreclosure.
-A deed in lieu of foreclosure is a transaction where the homeowner voluntarily transfers title to the property to the lender in exchange for a release from the mortgage obligation.
-(Learn more about deeds in lieu of foreclosure.)
+Another option to avoid foreclosure is by completing a deed in lieu of foreclosure.
+A deed in lieu of foreclosure is a transaction in which the homeowner voluntarily transfers title to the property to the lender in exchange for a release from the mortgage obligation.
+Generally, the lender will only approve a deed in lieu of foreclosure if there aren't any other liens on the property.

 Just like with a short sale, the first step in obtaining a deed in lieu of foreclosure is for the borrower to contact the loan servicer and request a loss mitigation application.
 The application will need to be filled out and submitted along with documentation about your income and expenses including usually: